-- Beds, blanket and bedding – one for the crate and one for the lounge for settle time in the evenings and enough so you can pop one in the wash (puppy accidents will happen at the start on toilet training)
+- Beds, blanket and bedding – one for the crate and one for the lounge for settle time in the evenings and enough so you can pop one in the wash and rotate them.

 - Name tags with your Last name, Post code and mobile number on.
 See Tom and Toto Blog on ID tags – Microchipping is a legal requirement but so is having a valid ID tag.
 Being microchipped is not a reason to not have an ID tag

 - Body harness- Much more comfortable for your puppy than a collar and it will take the pressure off the neck, spine and windpipe.

 - Double ended Puppy Training Lead – Never too early to start lead training!
 These are the best leads in my opinion and I use them for all the dogs we walk.

 - Nice soft and thick collar – you need to fit two fingers between the collar and their neck

 - Good quality, safe, age appropriate toys like Kongs and chews like soft antlers (check which are suitable for puppy teeth) – Any balls, toys with squeakers, ropes or strings should be supervised at all times as they are a choke hazard if your puppy chews into them.

 - Food and Water bowls – Appropriate for the size of the dog.
 For puppies a no tip bowl works great for water.
 Don’t forget your puppy having access to water while in the crate.
 There are bowls that can attach to the sides of crates to minimise spills.
 Cute little puppy bowls are irresistible but your puppy will grow out of them pretty quickly and you will be surprised how much a puppy drinks!